FDio/csit/docs/job_specs/report_iterative/3n-icx/vpp-mrr-00.md

 1c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4vxlan-l2xcbase
 2c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4vxlan-l2xcbase
 4c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4vxlan-l2xcbase
-##### ethip4gtpusw-ip4base
-1c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4gtpusw-ip4base
-2c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4gtpusw-ip4base
-4c AND 64b AND mrr AND e810cq AND drv_avf AND ethip4gtpusw-ip4base
 #### dpdk-vfio-pci
 ##### ethip4vxlan-l2bdbasemaclrn
 1c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND ethip4vxlan-l2bdbasemaclrn